 As of August 2020 this Mac malware is spread through Xcode projects posted on Github.
 The malware - a family of worms known as XCSSET - exploit vulnerabilities in Webkit and Data Vault.

 They seek to access information via the Safari browser, including login details for Apple, Google, Paypal and Yandex services.

 Other types of information collected includes notes and messages sent via Skype, Telegram, QQ and Wechat.
 More information here.

-We discuss Shlayer further down this article - it does seem to keep reemerging.
-The latest emergence is a little worrying as it is appearing in Google search results.
+Unfortunately Shlayer does seem to keep reemerging.
+The most recent emergence wass a little worrying as it was appearing in Google search results.